It all started with a seed.

 And so, City Street Farms was born.

-We are a social enterprise, growing food in the front and back yards throughout Regina’s core neighbourhoods to eliminate food deserts and foster self-sufficiency within our communities.
-We do this by partnering with home owners to exchange land access for produce, selling our products in Regina’s market place and educating citizens about the benefits of growing our own food – for ourselves, our communities, and our environment.
+We are a social enterprise that transforms front and back yards in Regina into productive vegetable and flower gardens to demonstrate that a meaningful amount of food can be grown right here in the city.
+We do this by partnering with home owners to exchange land access for produce, selling our products in Regina’s market place and educating citizens about the benefits of growing food in the city – for ourselves, our communities, and our environment.

 Meet Your Farmers